 Axitinib can make you more susceptible to infections or worsen existing infections.
 Avoid direct contact with people who have known contagious infections such as chickenpox or influenza.
 Tell your doctor if you think you may have been exposed to an infection.

-Prior to having any vaccinations, tell your doctor that you are taking axitinib on a regular basis.
+Before having any vaccinations, tell your doctor that you are taking Axitinib regularly.
 Avoid direct contact with people who have recently had live vaccines.

 Inlyta can cause dizziness, which can be exacerbated by alcohol or marijuana.
 Avoid operating heavy machinery (including driving) until you know how this medication affects you.
 Limit alcohol and marijuana use.

-Prior to having surgery, ensure all medical personnel involved in your care are aware of all medications you take on a regular basis, including prescription and non-prescription.
+Before having surgery, ensure all medical personnel involved in your care are aware of all medications you take regularly, including prescription and non-prescription.
 If possible, stop taking axitinib at least two days before having surgery.

 It is not known whether this medication can pass into breast milk.
 Breastfeeding is not recommended while taking this medication because of the risk it poses to the nursing infant.
 Wait at least two weeks after stopping this medication before breastfeeding.
 Ask your doctor for more information if you are unsure.